-Applicants should take an active role in contacting faculty member(s) who could potentially advise them, as well as make an effort to seek funding before applying.
+Applicants should also take an active role in contacting faculty member(s) who could potentially advise them, as well as make an effort to seek funding before applying.
 You must have an advisor to attend.
-The number of available teaching and research assistantships is limited, so to be considered you must submit your applications before the deadline.
+The number of available teaching and research assistantships is limited, so to be considered, you must submit your applications before the deadline.
 Please contact us with any questions.
-We look forward to hearing from you!

 For assistance with an application: